nfasano/movie_recsys/README.md

 ____________________________________________________________________________________________

 ## Introduction: project motivation and scope
 The goal of this project was to build a movie recommender that suggests new movies to watch that are similar in content to an input movie.
 It helps users find unknown movies that have similar topics to their favorite movies.
-Latent Dirichlet allocations (LDA) was used to find the latent topics of the entire corpus and cosine-similarity was used to find pairs of movies with similar latent topics.
-The film script dataset was webscraped from various sites and combined with additional metadata from publically available datasets (IMDb.com, tmdb.org, and MovieLens.com).
+Latent Dirichlet allocation (LDA) was used to find the latent topics of the entire corpus and cosine-similarity was used to find pairs of movies with similar latent topics.
+The film script dataset was web-scraped from various sites and combined with additional metadata from publically available datasets (IMDb.com, tmdb.org, and MovieLens.com).

 The deployed recommender can be tested by following [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space).
 A screenshot showing some example recommendations based on the movie input "Remember the Titans" is shown in the following figure.
 The remainder of this README.md file details the workflow used to build the recommender system, including the data engineering and machine learning loops which allow for seamless improvements to any part of the system.